manasipatil0109/heartbeat-swen755/README.md

 # Smart Doorbell

 ## Overview:
-The Smart Doorbell system is designed to monitor three critical features: **video recording, motion detection,** and **lock control**.
-These features are continuously monitored for failures using a heartbeat mechanism.
-The system employs active redundancy, meaning both primary and secondary servers operate simultaneously to ensure high availability and fault tolerance.
+The Smart Doorbell program is designed to simulate any regular Smart Doorbell system.
+The system is continuously monitored for failures using a heartbeat mechanism.
+The system uses active redundancy, meaning both primary and secondary servers operate simultaneously to ensure high availability and fault tolerance.

 ## Key Features:
 + Non-deterministic failure simulation.